This post is also available in: हिन्दी (Hindi)

 3. Page Printers

 These printers print a whole page at a time.
 They are therefore even faster and deal with very large volumes of printed output.
-A laser Printer is an example of page printers.
+A laser Printer is an example of a page printer.

 Different Types of Printers

-Following is the list of different types of printers that are either impact/non-impact or character/line/page printers.
+Following is the list of different types of printers and their advantages that are either impact/non-impact or character/line/page printers.

 1. Daisy Wheel Printers

-A daisy wheel printer is a specific type of mechanical impact printer popular in the 1970s that used individual letter, number and symbol keys to imprint text on paper.
+A daisy wheel printer is a specific type of mechanical impact printer popular in the 1970s that used individual letters, numbers, and symbol keys to imprint text on paper.

-Important feature of a daisy wheel printer was that it would produce what was called “letter-quality” print.
-Another popular type of printer of that time, the dot matrix printer, usually did not produce letter-quality text, but produced a rather rough output of text characters generated by sequences of small dots.
-Because the daisy wheel printer used a letter-quality imprint, the print results were letter quality.
+An important feature of a daisy wheel printer was that it would produce what was called a “letter-quality” print.
+Another popular type of printer of that time, the dot matrix printer, usually did not produce letter-quality text but produced a rather rough output of text characters generated by sequences of small dots.
+Because the daisy wheel printer used a letter-quality imprint, the print results were letter-quality.

-Working of daisy wheel printers is very similar to typewriters.
-A circular printing element (known as daisy wheel) is the heart of these printers that contains all text, numeric characters and symbols mould on each petal on the circumference of the circle.
+The working of daisy wheel printers is very similar to typewriters.
+A circular printing element (known as a daisy wheel) is the heart of these printers that contains all text, numeric characters, and symbols molded on each petal on the circumference of the circle.
 The printing element rotates rapidly with the help of a servo motor and pauses to allow the printing hammer to strike the character against the paper.

-This innovation on the electric typewriter became popular for its speed and quality, but later fell out of fashion in the 1990s.
+This innovation in the electric typewriter became popular for its speed and quality but later fell out of fashion in the 1990s.
 In the 1980s, manufacturers started coming up with laser printers and inkjet printers that would provide letter-quality printing, and daisy wheel printers largely became obsolete.